-Please note: DiaHalt has been renamed ReguTum™ but the product itself has remained exactly the same.
+Please note: DiaHalt Probiotic Paste has been renamed ReguTum™ Probiotic Paste but the product itself has remained exactly the same.

-ReguTum™ is a specially formulated probiotic paste that is highly palatable and easy to use.
+ReguTum™ Probiotic Paste is specially formulated, highly palatable and easy to use.
 It combines three core ingredients that work together to help support gut function and aid in maintaining the natural microflora balance in dogs and cats.

 - Bentonite clay is a natural binding agent that helps to firm up the faeces and supports the intestinal lining.